moyuriakther/books/README.md

 ## Overview

 This Book Listing Application fetches data from the [Gutendex API](https://gutendex.com/books) and allows users to browse a collection of books.
 Users can search for books by title, filter them by genre, manage a wishlist, and paginate through the book list.
-The application is built using **Vanilla JavaScript**, HTML, and CSS, with a focus on a clean and responsive design.

 ## Features